Sumit-2312/Draw-App/README.md

     req.url – The requested WebSocket URL (including query parameters). req.headers – An object containing HTTP headers. req.socket – The TCP socket instance of the connection

+-- How to iniitalize prisma
+   - npx i prisma
+   - npx prisma init
+   - write down the schema as per need
+   - npx prisma migrate dev --name "name of migration"
+   - npx generate prisma --> generates the prisma client in nodemodules/@prismaclient
+   - import the prisma client

 ------------------------------------------------------------------------------------------------------------